openelb/website/content/en/docs/getting-started/configuration/configure-ip-address-pools-using-eip.md

 weight: 1
 ---

-This document describes how to configure an Eip object, which functions as an IP address pool for OpenELB both in BGP mode and in Layer 2 mode.
+This document describes how to configure an Eip object, which functions as an IP address pool for OpenELB in BGP mode, Layer 2 mode, and VIP mode.

 OpenELB assigns IP addresses in Eip objects to LoadBalancer Services in the Kubernetes cluster.
-After that, OpenELB publishes routes destined for the Service IP addresses over BGP (in BGP mode), ARP (in Layer 2 mode for IPv4), or NDP (in Layer 2 mode for IPv6).

 {{< notice note >}}